ramenguy99/xpg/ROADMAP.md

           to see teardown logs (we currently don't see the Contxt teardown)
         - Can we somehow bind the lifetime of this to the module?
 Does not seem to be exposed by nanobind, but technically possible also with gc.
+        -> GC on module does not seem to work
+        -> atexit runs earlier than Context (unless nested in func) -> user fixes would be:
+            - user manually calls cleanup funcs if he wants to see cleanup -> suitable for viewer
+            - user manually wraps uses of the library outside global scope -> annoying for small scripts?
+              But maybe don't care about cleanup logs?
+        => Decided to use global object, if user instantiates it twice it throws, automatically cleaned up, can potentially add methods (e.g. log level control).
+Can be cleaned up before other stuff, but not critical.
 - [ ] Low level barriers
 - [ ] Queues + queue sync
 - [ ] Clean examples